Frank Olszewski

+He was named United East Coach of the Year in the inaugural season of the program, as well as, leading the team to the league playoffs and having four players named to All Conference teams.
+The Gators have qualified for the league playoffs in each of their first three seasons.
+In 2025 the team finished 4th in the United East conference, one of the largest leagues in the country with 13 teams.
+His teams have won over 400 games throughout his career.

+Career

 Olszewski was the head men's soccer coach at Towson University until 2013 when the university decided to discontinue Men's Soccer.
 He coached the Tigers from 1982-2012.
-He has posted a career record of 340–230–65.
+He has posted a career record of 345–230–65.
 He has won the most games of any coach in Towson's history and ranks 12th for active Division I coaches by number of games won and 37th in Division I all time.
 2012 marked his 31st season as head coach of the program.
 He guided the Tigers to nine conference championship games, including four conference titles and four regular season titles.
 In 2001, Towson made its first ever NCAA Tournament appearance, after winning the American East Championship.
 That team made it to the second round defeating James Madison by a score of 4–1 before losing to eventual National Champions, UNC.
-In 2006, the Tigers reached the round of 16, before losing 2–1 to third ranked Wake Forest University Wake Forest.
+In 2006, the Tigers reached the round of 16, before losing 2–1 to third ranked Wake Forest.
 That team was one of sixteen seeded teams in the country and defeated Fairfield University, 2–0 at the Towson Center Soccer Complex before a school record crowd.
-During his tenure at the school, the program produced over 50 domestic professional players and 12 international players, as well as, 16 players who have played on various national teams.
+During his coaching career he has helped to develop over 60 domestic professional players and 14 international players, as well as, 18 players who have played on various national teams.

 In 2016 as coach at Davis and Elkins, the Senators were the regular season champions in the Great Midwest Athletic Conference, where he was also named as coach of the year.
 In 2017, he led the Senators to the second round of the NCAA Tournament with a record of 14-3-4 going out to #5 ranked Ohio Valley University after 1-1 draw on penalty kicks and finishing with a top 20 national ranking.